Last Updated on October 25, 2022 by brewthatcoffee

-Full city roast beans are on the verge of hitting the second crack.
-If you want to take things a stepper further, opt for a full city plus roast, which ventures into the dark roast territory.
+Full-city roast beans are on the verge of hitting the second crack.
+If you want to take things a step further, opt for a full city plus roast, which ventures into the dark roast territory.

 Other common names of medium-dark roasts: after dinner roast, light espresso, light French

-A dark roast bean has an oilier appearance due to the oils that have come to the surface of the bean during roasting.
+A dark roast bean has an oilier appearance due to the oils that have come to the bean’s surface during roasting.
 Instead of having an acidic flavor like light roasts, it has a bitter taste instead.
 At this point, the original flavors from the bean’s raw state have been removed.

-The Vienna roast is where the quintessential dark roast flavors like chocolate and smoke start to come into play.
+The Vienna roast is where the quintessential dark roast flavors like chocolate and smoke come into play.
 It is also where coffee beans start to lose a lot of their original tasting notes.
-Vienna roast goes past the second crack, halfway to the third.
+Vienna roast goes past the second crack halfway to the third.

-More of those chocolatey and smokey flavors come to life in the French roast.
-French roasted coffee beans are known as double roasted.
+More chocolatey and smokey flavors come to life in the French roast.
+French roasted coffee beans are known as double-roasted.